 NEWS JUNKIE POSTNov 15, 2010 at 10:52 am

-100,000 Latinos have fled Arizona in the 3 months since the passage of SB1070.
+One hundred thousand Latinos have fled Arizona in the three months since the passage of SB1070.
 This represents a huge demographic shift in the state, and the reasons behind it could be explained as a kinder, gentler form of ethnic cleansing.

 Ethic cleansing: the planned deliberate removal from a specific territory, persons of a particular ethnic group, by force or intimidation, in order to render that area ethnically homogeneous.

-According to the US Census Bureau, Arizona has a Latino population of 1.9 million which is 30% of the state.
-In addition, there are an estimated 460,000 undocumented Latino migrants in the state as of April 2010.
+According to the United States Census Bureau, Arizona has a Latino population of 1.9 million which is 30 percent of the state.
+In addition, there were an estimated 460,000 undocumented Latino migrants in the state as of April 2010.

-As reported by myself from Phoenix at this time, there was a palpable sense of tension in the air, a charged atmosphere between those advocating comprehensive immigration reform and those advocating a harsh crackdown.
+As reported by myself from Phoenix at the time, there was a palpable tension in the air, a charged atmosphere between those who advocated comprehensive immigration reform and those who advocated a harsh crackdown.
 It appeared as if one stupid spark from either side could have set the whole state ablaze.

-SB1070 is an unfunded mandate that has a few central points:
+SB1070 is an unfunded mandate that has a few central points.
+It